Lowestt/Lowestt/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning how to code hehe.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me search me on my fb acc John Luis aka BIG D.
+- 📫 How to reach me search me on my fb acc John Luis with a BIG D.

 <!---
 Lowestt/Lowestt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.